dvernooy/dvernooy.github.io/_embedded/06-heart_rate.md

 Here are a couple of charts of my heart rate vs. time for a 1.5 hour bike ride near my house, along with a screenshot of the elevation changes - pretty good correlation between the two.
 I used to be a decent hill climber.

 ![]({{ site.url }}/assets/images/projects/HRM/correlation.png)
-*Pretty good match between hills & workout ... duh, whaddya expect?*
+*Pretty good match between hills & workout.
+Duh, whaddya expect?*

 And here is the average of a few rides on one of my usual 1.5 hr routes.
 I did a bit of stitching to account for a flat tire pit stop on one of the rides.
 Not sure its particularly interesting for any given year, but it will be interesting to look at how it changes over 5 or 10 yrs.

 ![]({{ site.url }}/assets/images/projects/HRM/aggregate.png)
 *Pretty consistent ride-to-ride*

-So here we go ... time for some fun.
+So here we go.
+Time for some fun.

 ## S.T.E.M.
 Here's how I built up my understanding, piece by piece.

 ### Polar T6, talk to me
 I had no idea what the old Polar T6 transmitter did or how it worked, so I opened it up - I don't have an actual picture of the inside handy, but this "x-ray" picture (the second image of the two below) that I found on the web is pretty similar to what I saw inside.
-The key feature here is that inductor/coil on the bottom ... especially the magnetic field pattern that it creates (dashed lines):
+The key feature here is that inductor/coil on the bottom, and more specifically the magnetic field pattern that it creates (dashed lines):

 ![]({{ site.url }}/assets/images/projects/HRM/transmitter.png)
 *Heart rate monitor transmitter*